cloudbees-days/cloudbees-field-workshops/slides/core/core-2.md

 # JCasC YAML

 .no-bullet[
-* The `jenkins.yaml` provides all of the Jenkins system and plugin configuration - that is currently supported and primarily relies on the [OSS Jenkins Configuration as Code (JCasC) plugin](https://github.com/jenkinsci/configuration-as-code-plugin) for the OSS system and plugin configuration that is supported.
+* The `jenkins.yaml` file provides all of the Jenkins system and plugin configuration - that is currently supported and primarily relies on the [OSS Jenkins Configuration as Code (JCasC) plugin](https://github.com/jenkinsci/configuration-as-code-plugin) for the OSS system and plugin configuration that is supported.
 Also note that some, but not all, CloudBees Core plugins support JCasC based configuration.
 The following is an example of Jenkins credentials configuration via JCasC:
 ]

 ```yaml